bharrisau/wa-assoc-rules/rules.markdown

             contravene this Act or the rules of the Association.

 ## Qualifications for membership of Association ##
-5. (1) Membership of the Association is open to TODO.
+5. (1) Membership of the Association is open to any person who supports the purposes of the Association.
     (2) A person who wishes to become a member must- (a) apply for membership to the Committee in writing- (i) signed by that person and by both of the members referred to